cbonoz/lisk24/README.md

 Mediated proof of fund requests managed by smart contracts with attestations of record backed by Sign Protocol.

-Live Demo url: https://fundpointlisk.vercel.app (supports Arbitrum Stylus, Gnossis Chiaddo, Morph (testnet))
+Live Demo url: https://fundpointlisk.vercel.app (deployed on lisk testnet)

 Demo video: